blackvitriol/gametheory/README.md

 - https://github.com/glample/Arnold/blob/master/README.md
 - https://github.com/SerpentAI/SerpentAI

+**Environment:**
+Using MuJoCo: Modeling, Simulation and Visualization of Multi-Joint Dynamics with Contact This is a physics engine to be used in conjunction with dm_control _'The DeepMind Control Suite and Control Package".

 Work on :
 - Desktop games (including browser games).
 - OpenAI bots that are being rendered